 - Non-students may distribute legal and noncommercial materials on campus in open areas and outside entrances to building so long as such distribution does not interfere with college affairs, scheduled programs and activities, or the free flow of traffic.
 Material may not be placed on or in automobiles.
-Inside distribution of materials by non-students must have prior approval of the president or a designee. - 2.
-The college reserves the right at all times to judge each event or activity separately and to regulate the distribution of materials in terms of time, place and manner by furnishing reasonable notice to interested parties.

-Petition Signature Solicitation: Individuals that wish to solicit signatures on petitions for the purpose of submission of a 3. ballot proposition to voters or nomination of a candidate for elective office must submit a copy of the petition to the vice president of student development, who will designate the time, place and manner petition signatures can be solicited.
+Inside distribution of materials by non-students must have prior approval of the president or a designee. - The college reserves the right at all times to judge each event or activity separately and to regulate the distribution of materials in terms of time, place and manner by furnishing reasonable notice to interested parties. - 3.
+Petition Signature Solicitation: Individuals that wish to solicit signatures on petitions for the purpose of submission of a ballot proposition to voters or nomination of a candidate for elective office must submit a copy of the petition to the vice president of student development, who will designate the time, place and manner petition signatures can be solicited.
 The location will be in an outside common area where the solicitation will not be an obstruction to student activities or otherwise disrupt the college environment.
 No solicitations will be allowed inside WVC buildings.

-I. COMMERCIAL ACTIVITIES
+H. COMMERCIAL ACTIVITIES

 College facilities may not be used for commercial solicitation, advertising or promotional activities except when such activities clearly serve educational objectives.
 These activities must be sanctioned by the president or designee and shall not interfere with college affairs or the free flow of traffic.
 The college reserves the right to charge commercial vendors for the use of college facilities or space.
-Students have the right to engage in incidental sales of personal property in a private transaction provided college facilities are not explicitly used for this purpose
+Students have the right to engage in incidental sales of personal property in a private transaction provided college facilities are not explicitly used for this purpose.

-J. FREEDOM OF PUBLICATIONS AND PRESS
+I. FREEDOM OF PUBLICATIONS AND PRESS

 Student publications and the student press are valuable aids in establishing and maintaining an atmosphere of free and responsible discussion and of intellectual exploration on the campus.
-The Code of Ethics from the Society of Professional Journalists provides guidance: www.spj.org/pdf/ethicscode.pdf
+The college has developed a Publications Code that is used to administer all student publications.

-FREEDOM OF SPEECH AND ASSEMBLY K.
+J. FREEDOM OF SPEECH AND ASSEMBLY